 Apart from that though the professors are really friendly (at least the ones I had, cannot say anything about other faculties) and you will probably also be working together with people from all over the world.
 That way you will also have the chance to get to know new learning methods and might be able to improve your grade through that.

 If you are a sporty person and still want to work out or do some kind of sports while you are on exchange, you can become a member of one of the sports clubs and train with them every week.

 One of the major reasons I heard from fellow exchange students on why they chose Singapore was that you can basically travel easily to anywhere in Southeast Asia since Singapore is right in the middle.
-SEA is pretty cheap travelling wise.
-You won’t have to spend a lot of money and get to see amazing beaches and experience some awesome culture.
+SEA is pretty cheap traveling wise.
+You won’t have to spend a lot of money in order to get to see amazing beaches and experience some awesome culture.

 There are airlines like AirAsia, TigerAir or Jetstar that offer cheap tickets and if you want to go to Malaysia you can even go by bus and it’s not expensive at all.

 Singapore has one of the best nightlife scenes I have ever experienced.
 There are many bars and clubs that you can go to throughout the week or weekend.
 Usually, on Wednesdays, there is Ladies Night which makes going out a lot cheaper for women.

 You have probably heard of the Marina Bay Sands before, right?
 That big fancy hotel with the infinity pool on top?

 Well, they also have a club and bar on top.
 On Wednesday is the best day to go for ladies because you can go up for free and even get one free drink.
 Gents have to pay to get up though (and wear long pants).
 But tbh, you will never have a better view from any other club in Singapore.